philgrim2/ratiocinate/README.md

 ### Input File ###
 This sample shows how Rationalize input files should be arranged.
 The first column is a floating point number indicating how much coin to transfer.
 The second column shows how many new accounts to create that will receive that amount of coin.

 For example, this file will result in the creation of 48 accounts.
 Five accounts will contain one million coins each, 8 accounts will contain 500,000 coins each, and so on.
-Assuming a label prefix of MYACCOUNTS, resulting wallet labels will include MYACCOUNTS-1-1 (first funding line, first account) through MYACCOUNTS-6-16 (sixth funding line, 16th account).
+Accounts are labeled in the wallet using the timestamp of the run (in Unix time - used to prevent label collision in the wallet), the funding line index, and the index of the account within the funding line.
+Assuming a label prefix of MYACCOUNTS and a timestamp of 1622407476973, resulting wallet labels will include MYACCOUNTS-1622407476973-1-1 (first funding line, first account) through MYACCOUNTS-1622407476973-6-16 (sixth funding line, 16th account).

 Lines beginning with the octothorpe character will be treated as comments.

 ```
 # This is a comment
-1000000, 5
+1000000.0, 5
-500000, 8
+500000.0, 8
-250000, 4
+250000.0, 4
-100000, 10
+100000.0, 10
-50000, 5
+50000.0, 5
-25000, 16
+25000.0, 16
 ```